 Fed to speed up taper, tech stocks in danger?

-This year has been an absolute ripper for the Nasdaq.
+This year has been an absolute ripper for the US100.

 Last week saw yet another record close, posting new highs above 16,500.